gherlein/gherlein/README.md

 obstacles out of the way.
 I believe that "trust but verify" is good policy all around, especially in complex systems.
 I adhere to DevOps principles - read some about it [here](https://www.linkedin.com/pulse/how-do-devops-greg-herlein/).
-I believe that you have to know what "normal" looks like and you have to understand what your definition of done is.
-Fail those and you will have more work and lots more stress.
+I believe that you have to know what "normal" looks like and you have to understand what your "definition of done" is.
+Fail to define those and you will have more work and lots more stress.

 I expect a LOT of myself and those who work with and around me.
 I think teams can, in general, do more than they think they can.
 But I strongly believe that there's a huge